miohtama/capitalgram/posts/filecoin.md

 ### From scarcity economics to revenue sharing

-Unlike with Bitcoin, Filecoin does not have artificial scarcity.
-Customers can always switch to Wasabi or another centralised cloud storage provider.
-Thus, with the current $FIL mechanics I do not see factors that would pressure the price to go up.
-This does not change if there is 1000 or 1,000,000 $FIL tokens in the existence.
+ As far as I see, locking up $FIL into the storage contracts and [reducing the velocity of the token](https://medium.com/newtown-partners/velocity-of-tokens-26b313303b77) is the only factor driving up the price.
+But unlike with Bitcoin and Ethereum, Filecoin does not have similar artificial scarcity as in DeFi.
+Even in this case, $FIL storage contracts should follow per dollar storage price of Amazon, others.
+Customers can always switch to Wasabi or another cloud storage provider more easily than it would take to switch from a DeFi service to a bank and paper contracts.
+Thus, with the current $FIL mechanics the upwards price pressure may stay weak for a long time.

 Potential game changes would be when Filecoin does a revenue sharing to token holders, similar to [Curve CIV-13](https://gov.curve.fi/t/cip-13-implement-an-admin-fee-of-50-0-02-across-all-pools-to-be-distributed-to-vecrv-holders/690) or [SushiSwap](https://sushiswap.fi/) and this would set the floor price for $FIL.
 This might be a tough pill to swallow for the Filecoin team.
 They are heavily based in the US and the SEC is notorious for going after anything that looks like an investment even a bit, not to mention gigabit.